JUNE LITERARY BIRTHDAYS

 - American playwright, actor, and collaborator of Washington Irving's, John Howard Payne (1791; d.1852)

-- Austrian novelist and pacifist Bertha von Suttner (1843; d.1914)
+- Austrian novelist and pacifist Baroness Bertha Felicie Sophie von Suttner (1843; d.1914), born Countess Kinsky in Prague, recipient of 1905 Nobel Peace Prize

 - prolific British children's book author and publisher Kate Petty aka Katharine Chapman (1951; d.2007)

-- forensic mystery writer Patricia Cornwell (1956)
+- forensic mystery writer Patricia Cornwell (1956), known for her series featuring Dr. Kay Scarpetta

 - June 10

-- Russian writer Immanuel Velikovsky (1895; d.1979)
+- Russian scholar and writer Immanuel Velikovsky (old system 29 May, 1895; d.1979

-- playwright Terence Rattigan (1911; d.1977)
+- playwright Sir Terence Rattigan (1911; d.1977)

-- children's author Maurice Sendak (1928)
+- children's author Maurice Sendak (1928; d.2012)

 - June 11

-Besides Fugard, above,
+- Besides Fugard, above,

-- English Jacobean playwright and poet Ben Jonson (1572; d.1637), who penned the comedies Volpone (1606) and The Alchemist (1610), among others
+- English Jacobean playwright, essayist, and poet Ben Jonson (1572; d.1637), who penned the comedies Volpone (1606) and The Alchemist (1610), among others

-- Japanese novelist, first Japanese to win Nobel prize for literature, in 1968, Yasunari Kawabata (1899; d.1972)
+- Japanese novelist, first Japanese to win Nobel prize for literature, in 1968, Yasunari Kawabata (1899; d.1972, suicide)

 - Argentinian philosophical novelist/critic Leopoldo Marechal (1900; d.1970)

-- Virginia writer William Styron (1925; d.2006), who wrote Sophie's Choice)
+- Virginia writer William Styron (1925; d.2006), who wrote Sophie's Choice

 - June 12